5 Dyslexic Fonts to Improve Reading

 It comes in Regular, Bold and Italic format.

-Dyslexia Font #3: Booklandia Dyslexia Font
+Dyslexic Font #3: Booklandia Dyslexia Font

-Booklandia is for long readings and essays.
+Booklandia Dyslexic Font is for long readings and essays.
 It can be used if your eyes are tired or if you just need clarity.
 Regular Readers can benefit with less eyestrain with an added pep to their step during reading.

 Changing your default font to Booklandia will improve the clarity of the words.
 This is a simple and straight forward Font with very clean lines and typeset.